-Associate Professor, Faculty of Economics, Keio University
+Professor, Faculty of Economics, Keio University

-Yoko IBUKA is an associate professor of economics at Keio University, Tokyo, Japan.
+Yoko Ibuka is a professor of economics at Keio University, Tokyo, Japan.
 She is interested in a broad range of topics in health economics, focusing on understanding health-related behavior and exploring effective and/or efficient public health policies.
 Her expertise includes conducting empirical analyses on individual and group decision making on interventions against infectious diseases and the evaluation of public health policies.
 Her recent research also extends to the estimation of health expenditures in Japan using administrative data to shed light on the micro-level structure of healthcare costs.

-Ibuka, Y., S. H. Chen, Y. Ohtsu, and N. Izumida, “Medical Spending in Japan: An Analysis Using Administrative Data from A Citizen’s Health Insurance Plan,” Fiscal Studies, 37(3-4), 561-592, 2016.
+- Ibuka, Y., S. H. Chen, Y. Ohtsu, and N. Izumida, “Medical Spending in Japan: An Analysis Using Administrative Data from A Citizen’s Health Insurance Plan,” Fiscal Studies, 37(3-4), 561-592, 2016.

-Ibuka, Y., and S. Bessho, “Out-of-pocket Payments and Community-wide Health Outcomes: An Examination of Influenza Vaccination Subsidies in Japan” Health Economics, Policy and Law, 11(3): 275-302, 2016.
+- Ibuka, Y., and S. Bessho, “Out-of-pocket Payments and Community-wide Health Outcomes: An Examination of Influenza Vaccination Subsidies in Japan,” Health Economics, Policy and Law, 11(3): 275-302, 2016.

-Ibuka, Y, Y Ohkusa, T Sugawara, G.B.
+- Ibuka, Y, Y Ohkusa, T Sugawara, G.B.
 Chapman, D. Yamin, K.E.
 Atkins, K. Taniguchi, N. Okabe, and A.P.
-Galvani, “Social Contacts, Vaccination Decisions and Influenza in Japan”Journal of Epidemiology and Community Health, 70(2), 162-167, 2016.
+Galvani, “Social Contacts, Vaccination Decisions and Influenza in Japan,”Journal of Epidemiology and Community Health, 70(2), 162-167, 2016.

-Ibuka, Y., M. Li, J.T.
+- Ibuka, Y., M. Li, J.T.
 Vietri, G.B.
 Chapman, and A.P.
-Galvani, “Free-riding Behavior in Vaccination Decisions: An Experimental Study” PLoS One, 9(1), e87164, 2014.
+Galvani, “Free-riding Behavior in Vaccination Decisions: An Experimental Study,” PLoS One, 9(1), e87164, 2014.

 - Durham, D. P., E.M.
 Poolman, Y. Ibuka, J.P.
 Townsend, and A.P.
-Galvani, “Reevaluation of Epidemiological Data Demonstrates that It Is Consistent with Cross-immunity among Human Papillomavirus Types” The Journal of Infectious Diseases, 206(8), 1291-1298, 2012.
+Galvani, “Reevaluation of Epidemiological Data Demonstrates that It Is Consistent with Cross-immunity among Human Papillomavirus Types,” The Journal of Infectious Diseases, 206(8), 1291-1298, 2012.

 - Ibuka, Y., A. D. Paltiel, and A. P. Galvani, “Impact of Program Scale and Indirect Effects on the Cost-effectiveness of Vaccination Programs” Medical Decision Making, 32(3), 442-446, 2012.

 - Chapman, G. B., M. LI, J. T. Vietri, Y. Ibuka, D. Thomas, H. Yoon, and A.P.
-Galvani, “Using Game Theory to Examine Incentives in Influenza Vaccination Behavior” Psychological Science, 23(9), 1008-1015, 2012.
+Galvani, “Using Game Theory to Examine Incentives in Influenza Vaccination Behavior,” Psychological Science, 23(9), 1008-1015, 2012.

 - Carr, D., Y Ibuka, and L. B. Russell, "How Much Time Do Americans Spend Seeking Health Care?
-Racial and Ethnic Differences in Patient Experiences" Research in the Sociology of Health Care 2010, The Impact of Demographics on Health and Health Care: Ethnicity and Other Social Factors; 28:71-98, 2010.
+Racial and Ethnic Differences in Patient Experiences," Research in the Sociology of Health Care 2010, The Impact of Demographics on Health and Health Care: Ethnicity and Other Social Factors; 28:71-98, 2010.

 - Lund, J. L., K. R. Yabroff, Y. Ibuka, L. B. Russell, P. G. Barnett, J. Lipscomb, W. F. Lawrence, and M. L. Brown, "Appendix.
 Inventory of Data Sources for Estimating Health Care Costs in the United States" Medical Care, Supplement 1 2009, Health Care Costs: Data, Methods, Future Directions; 47(7), S127-142, 2009.

-Russell, L. B., Y. Ibuka, and K. G. Abraham, "Health-Related Activities in the American Time Use Survey" Medical Care, 45(7), 680-685, 2007.
+- Russell, L. B., Y. Ibuka, and K. G. Abraham, "Health-Related Activities in the American Time Use Survey" Medical Care, 45(7), 680-685, 2007.